melgiri/short-me/readme.md

 * Open `docker-compose.yaml` and replace `ROOT_PASS` with the password for root user in database.

-* If you want backup for your data in database create a folder `your-folder-name` in short-me folder and add `- ./your-folder-name:/var/lib/mysql` below the `- ./schema.sql:/docker-entrypoint-initdb.d/schema.sql`

 * Run `docker-compose up -d` to start the application

 </ul>